worldbestmrsam/portfolio/README.md

 - ✅ **Data Cleaning And Transformation**
   I ensure data quality by standardizing data formats and optimizing processes that drive business growth.

-- ✅ **Data Wrangling**
+- ✅ **Data Wrangling Data Visualization**
   I transform and prepare raw data into a format that is suitable for analysis and visualization.

-- ✅ **Data Visualization**
-  I transform complex data into compelling visual insights that address business needs.

 - ✅ **Data Analytics Coach**
   I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
 - ✅ **Data Storytelling**
+  Present reports of analysis in manners in which a technical and non-technical stakeholders can understand, and ensure that the business needs is adressed.
 - ✅ **SQL, Excel, Power BI**

 <!--Section 2: List 3-4 key projects-->